Eslorex/Mass-MP4-Downloader-for-Youtube/README.md

 # Setup:
 1. Install everything in folder "Before launch" (Select "ADD to PATH" when installing Python)
 2. Start the application depending on your demand.
-(By order, At once)
+(By order.exe, At once.exe)
 3. Input single or multiple URLs and press Enter twice.
 4. Done.